 Tools and approaches for engaging dialogue

-OK, now remember when I said that my direction contained conflicting goals?
-Well guess what, these are almost always the same conflicting goals that exist for any writing for video games.
+OK, now remember when I said my direction contained conflicting goals?
+Well, guess what?
+These are almost always the same conflicting goals that exist for any writing for video games.
 Interactivity is the core of the medium, and dialogue is almost necessarily less interactive.
 Players want to play, so we need to give them the basic information and let them get back to it, or they’ll just skip the dialogue altogether, and if we try to force them to read, they’ll probably quit.
 This was my reasoning for how quests and dialogue worked in Diablo II—the story was there if you wanted it, but you could also skip it and easily access the information later.

 And then there’s the other side of my direction; if the dialogue is not engaging, it doesn’t matter how short it is, players still will be uninterested and annoyed at its intrusion.
 If, on the other hand, you can get players to care about the characters, the world and the narrative, then they can come to see these cutscenes as a reward rather than an annoyance.